 The current research computing cyberinfrastructure at the University of Louisville provides a variety of systems for use in computational research.
-Available systems include a general-purpose high-performance distributed-memory cluster (with four GPGPU nodes), a high-memory SMP system, a statistics server, an informatics data management cluster, and a visualization server.
+Available systems include a general-purpose high-performance distributed-memory cluster (with four GPGPU nodes), a high-memory SMP system, and an informatics data management cluster.
 All research systems are housed in the University's secure data center, administered by a team of specialized HPC system administrators, and supported by a team of research computing consultants.
-The cluster shares 600 TB of storage for home directories, software, and computing scratch space.
+The cluster shares 408 TB of storage for home directories, software, and computing scratch space.

 Facts about the distributed-memory cluster:

 - 530 IBM iDatplex nodes each with two Intel Xeon quad or hex-core processors for 5112 total cores